-- The Code of Professional and Academic Conduct shall apply to conduct that occurs on University premises, at University sponsored activities, and to off-campus conduct that adversely affects the University and/or pursuit of its objectives. - 2.
-All students are expected to subscribe to an honor system which is implicit in accepting admission to the University.
-Each student shall be responsible for his/her conduct from the time of the application for admission through the actual awarding of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and periods between terms of actual enrollment.
+The Code of Professional and Academic Conduct shall apply to conduct that occurs on University premises, at University sponsored activities, and to off-campus conduct that adversely affects the professional and ethical standards of each school and/or the University and/or pursuit of its objectives.
+On a case-by-case basis the Dean and their designee of each respective School, in their sole discretion, share determine whether the Code should be applied to conduct occurring off premises.

+All students are expected to comply with the professional and ethical standards of each school which they are enrolled and subscribe to the Code which is implicit in accepting admission to the University.
+Each student shall be responsible for their conduct from the time of the application for admission through the actual awarding of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and periods between terms of actual enrollment.
+The Code shall apply to persons who withdraw after alleged violation of the Code, who are not officially enrolled for a particular term but have a continuing relationship with the University, or who have been notified of their acceptance.